iamcharu18/Basic-Frontend/09 Omnifood V2/planning.md

     User goal: Eating well effortlessly, without spending a lot of time and money

 Define TARGET audience -
-    Busy people who lik technology, are interested in a healthy diet and have a well-paying job
+    Busy people who like technology, are interested in a healthy diet and have a well-paying job

 ## Plan the Project